snitkdan/consistent-hashing-lab/README.md

 # Consistent Hashing
 What is load balancing?
 Load balancing is the act of distributing workloads in a way that is balanced across various resources.
 Consistent Hashing is a method for load balancing that utilizes a hash function to distribute workloads in a consistent manner.
 This lab will (hopefully) help you build intuition for why consistent hashing is used.

 In this lab, you will be writing various load balancers to handle a workload consisting of a sequence of puts, shard additions, and shard removals.
 The workload will be based on the [twitter social graph](http://an.kaist.ac.kr/traces/WWW2010.html).
 A simpler, sample workload will also be provided for you to test things separately.
 Each load balancer you write will become increasingly more complex until you eventually implement Consistent Hashing.
+(TODO: a workload with words.)

 ## Prerequisites
 - python3 or rust, both will probably be supported at some point in time